Rear Radial Caliper Mounts

-This bracket allows for the fitment of any 130mm center on center caliper.
+This bracket was designed for the OEM rear S2 uprights and allows for the fitment of a 130mm center-center caliper.
 The stock Lotus front caliper is a great candidate for this application.

 While there are a few other rear brackets that looks similar to ours, we haven't found any that do the job well.